 These unscrupulous lawyers prey on people who are vulnerable after an accident and only appear to be helpful initially.
 Often, accident victims end up being retained by lawyers not suited to handle their case and, at the least, are being represented by a lawyer willing to break the law just to get their case.

-These lawyers are known to the insurance companies, and they view their clients as more suspicious of fraud, which again hurts the case of an innocent accident victim that was taken advantage of.
+These lawyers are known to the insurance companies, and they view their clients as more suspicious of fraud, which again hurts the case of an innocent accident victim who was taken advantage of.

 Suppose you have been the victim of this kind of illegal solicitation from unethical lawyers and their cohorts; we recommend looking into changing law firms before your case is completed.
 If your case has been settled, we can assist you in getting additional compensation from the amount that the ambulance-chasing lawyer kept from your settlement.
 Contact us today for help if you feel you have been the victim of these unethical lawyers.